 by credit or debit card donations made by calling the Barnardo’s Challenge Event Team directly on 0800 008 7005.

-I understand that if the Fundraising Minimum Amount has not been paid to Barnardo’s within six weeks after the date of the Event date), I agree to make a personal donation for the remainder within a further one month or in instalments to be agreed in writing with Barnardo’s.
+I understand that if the Fundraising Minimum Amount has not been paid to Barnardo’s within six weeks after the date of the Event date, I agree to make a personal donation for the remainder within a further one month, or in instalments to be agreed in writing with Barnardo’s.

 I agree that if I withdraw for any reason prior to the Event, any monies raised will be non-refundable and will be treated as a donation to Barnardo’s.